Open collector: Disadvantages

-Open drain, drives high

-Typically, open collector or open drain outputs connect to ground to represent low and disconnect to represent high.
-But by using a driving device of opposite polarity (PNP or P-channel), open collector or open drain outputs that drive high instead connect to the supply voltage to represent high and disconnect to represent low.
-GPIO pins can usually be configured for either polarity.

 Pseudo open drain (POD)

 Pseudo open drain (POD) drivers have a strong pull-down strength but a weaker pull-up strength.
 The purpose is to reduce the overall power demand compared to using both a strong pull-up and a strong pull-down.
-A pure open drain driver, by comparison, has no pull-up strength except for leakage current: all the pull-up action is on the external termination resistor.
-This is why the term "pseudo" has to be used here: there is some pull-up on the driver side when output is at high state, the remaining pull-up strength is provided by parallel-terminating the receiver at the far end to the HIGH voltage, often using a switchable, on-die terminator instead of a separate resistor.
+A pure open-drain driver, by comparison, has no pull-up strength except for leakage current: all the pull-up action is on the external termination resistor.
+This is why the term "pseudo" has to be used here: there is some pull-up on the driver side when output is at high state, the remaining pull-up strength is provided by parallel-terminating the receiver at the far end to the high voltage, often using a switchable, on-die terminator instead of a separate resistor.

-JEDEC standardized the terms POD15, POD125, POD135, and POD12 for 1.5V, 1.25V, 1.35V, and 1.2V interface supply voltages, respectively.
+JEDEC standardized the terms POD15, POD125, POD135, and POD12 for 1.5 V, 1.25 V, 1.35 V, and 1.2 V interface supply voltages respectively.